Limitation Periods: What’s the Deadline for Suing in Singapore?

-As an example, in a negligence case, where a patient loses his sight due to a doctor’s negligently performed surgery, but remains unaware of such negligence until a later time, he would have a right to sue the doctor, as long as he commences legal action within 3 years after he realises that the doctor was negligent.
+As an example, a patient loses his sight due to a doctor’s negligently performed surgery.
+However, he remains unaware of such negligence until more than 3 years have passed since the surgery date.
+Despite this, he will still be able to sue the doctor, as long as he does so within 3 years after he realises that the doctor might have been negligent.

-- 6 years from the date on which the cause of action accrued; or
+- 6 years from the date on which the damage occurred; or

 whichever is the later date.